core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Client Aliveness {#ssec-client-aliveness}

-Building on Section 12.5 of {{RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this specification.
+Building on {{Section 12.5 of RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this specification.

 ## Cryptographic Considerations {#ssec-crypto-considerations}

-The same considerations from Section 12.6 of {{RFC8613}} about the maximum Sender Sequence Number hold for Group OSCORE.
+The same considerations from {{Section 12.6 of RFC8613}} about the maximum Sender Sequence Number hold for Group OSCORE.

 As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences an exhaustion of its own Sender Sequence Numbers MUST NOT protect further messages including a Partial IV, until it has derived a new Sender Context.
 This prevents the endpoint to reuse the same AEAD nonces with the same Sender Key.

 In order to renew its own Sender Context, the endpoint SHOULD inform the Group Manager, which can either renew the whole Security Context by means of group rekeying, or provide only that endpoint with a new Sender ID value.
 In either case, the endpoint derives a new Sender Context, and in particular a new Sender Key.

-Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.
+Additionally, the same considerations from {{Section 12.6 of RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
-For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 algorithm {{RFC7748}} are also mandatory to implement.
+For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}} and the X25519 algorithm {{RFC7748}} are also mandatory to implement.

 Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in the short-Weierstrass form Wei25519, with which the algorithms ECDSA25519 and ECDH25519 can be used for signature operations and Diffie-Hellman secret calculation, respectively {{I-D.ietf-lwig-curve-representations}}.